yygle/sentiment-analysis/README.md

 https://drive.google.com/file/d/1JI24fp6sNEQqwvZhLip6eZbdpa9ThStc/view?usp=sharing

-Before run the project make sure that you download all the files and models.
+Before you run the project, please make sure that you have downloaded all the files and models.

 To start the test: just run the file test_one_sentence.py